Object Relations Theory and Therapy: An Overview

 mother and baby

 An object relations therapist will help a person begin to understand how they, during infancy, thought about themselves, about the object or caregiver, and the relationship between the two of them.
-Therapists will introduce the idea of representations, or the way a person perceives themselves, and their relationships with others.
+Therapists will introduce the idea of representations, or the way a person perceives themselves and their relationships with others.
+These representations include both self-representation and object representation, which are formed through early experiences and internalized relationships.
 For example, a person may have the following representations about their relationship with their mother:

 • My mother was a good mother because she held me and made me feel safe when I was sad.” – This is a representation of this person’s mother as the object.